konveyor/kai/docs/scenarios/migrating_custom_library_apps_using_solution_server/Migrating_inventory_management.md

 ##### Step 2: LLM Suggestion vs Accepted Solution

 **LLM Suggestions:**
 The LLM provides the output learned from solving issue 2, but removes the comments from the parameters.
-This is important for the solution server to generatlize solutions but understand the structyre of the method.
-So, we will be readding the comments to the following 6 issues.
+This is important for the solution server to generalize solutions but understand the structure of the method.
+So, we will be reading the comments to the following 6 issues.
 ![Suggested Fix 1](images/5_suggested_fix_1.png)
 update with the following manual fix